borgmatic-collective/docker-borgmatic/base/README.md

 [control the docker engine through the API](https://docs.docker.com/engine/api/) using the hosts docker socket.

+Please note that you might want to prefer the `*_everything` hooks to the `*_backup` hooks, as `after_backup` will not run if the backup fails for any reason (missing disk space, etc.) and therefore the containers stay stopped.

 First mount the docker socket from the host by adding `-v /var/run/docker.sock:/var/run/docker.sock` to your `run` command or in the volume list of your `docker-compose.yml`.